An extension of Furstenberg's theorem of the infinitude of primes: Extension of the main idea

-As shown in the previous sections, in any $k-arithmetic$, an integer has at least two divisors $(arith \ k)$.
-Now, there may be a sequence that generate an arithmetic where all numbers $a>1$ have at least three divisors $(arith \ a_{n})$.
-Therefore, in this case, it is interesting to consider the set of integers $p>1$ with exactly three divisors $(arith \ a_{n})$.

 In the following lines, we evaluate, via an algebraic computation system, the previous results.
-We offer some interesting examples of arithmetics generated by sequences and attempt to study the primes, the squares and an analogue of Formula \eqref{eq:5} of Theorem \eqref{theorem:3} in the simplest cases.
+We offer some examples of arithmetics generated by sequences and attempt to study the primes, the squares and an analogue of formula \eqref{eq:5} of Theorem \ref{theorem:3}, denoted by $\bigcup_{p}\Z \odot p$, in the simplest cases.